domkris/AppSolution/README.md

 DB: DbSolution repository</br>
 </br>
 <ul>
-  <li>Generate models: used to create cs files from tables for Web application.</li>
+  <li>Generate models: used to create cs files from db tables for Web application.</li>
   <li>Administrate user rights: used to edit, delete, create users and their permissions and roles.</li>
   <li>Data encryption: used to encrypt user passwords.
 (AES 256 CBC) </li>
 </ul>